Libs of TikTok: Content

+Drag-show-related content

+Raichik contends that adults teaching children about LGBTQ identities is abusive and constitutes child grooming.
+She often uses Libs of TikTok to publicize LGBTQ events either involving or aimed at youth, and, on more than one occasion, some of these events have been targeted by right-wing extremists.
+Raichik has claimed that being gender non-conforming or being an ally of the LGBTQ community is a "mental illness", and deliberately misgendered transgender people.

-In June 2022, Libs of TikTok had some of their tweets removed after they posted the locations of all ages drag shows in the United States.
-One location, in San Lorenzo, California, was stormed by the Proud Boys, a far-right extremist group.
-Pride events in Dallas and Coeur d'Alene have also been targeted by right-wing extremists after Libs of TikTok posted about them, with 31 Patriot Front members being arrested, before getting to their destination, for planning a riot in the Coeur d'Alene event.
-Raichik was reportedly encouraged to post about the Coeur d'Alene event by Dave Reilly, a local white nationalist known for participating in the 2017 Unite the Right rally.
-According to NPR, "there's no conclusive link between the posts and the extremist groups' activities," although investigators at the Alameda County Sheriff's Office believe that the Proud Boys confrontation was caused by Libs of TikTok.
+In June 2022, Libs of TikTok had some of their tweets removed after they posted the locations of a drag-focused events in the United States, including at least one Drag Queen Story Hour that was geared toward preschool-aged children.
+That location, in San Lorenzo, California, was stormed by the Proud Boys, a far-right extremist group.
+Pride events in Dallas and Coeur d'Alene were also targeted by right-wing extremists after Libs of TikTok posted about them; at the Coeur d'Alene event, 31 Patriot Front members were arrested before getting to their destination.
+In June, a spokesperson for the Alameda County Sheriff's Office said investigators believe that the Proud Boys confrontation was caused by Libs of TikTok.
+In August, NPR reported that "no conclusive link between the posts and the extremist groups' activities" had been established.

-On June 13, Raichik tweeted that she had "received about a dozen death threats", including threats from people threatening to throw a pipe bomb into her house.

-On June 30, in Woodland, California, an alleged Proud Boys group tried to break into a bar that was about to host a drag event, as they yelled anti-LGBT insults.
-Days before, Libs of TikTok made a tweet about the upcoming event.

-In late October, Raichik drew her followers' attention to a drag brunch being planned to benefit a local LGBT resource center in Sanford, North Carolina.
-Around 16 masked members of the Proud Boys showed up to protest the private event, yelling "groomers" at attendants and holding signs decrying "state-sponsored pedophilia".
-Raichik claimed that one of the performers booked for the brunch was a drag queen inspired by Satanism, although the individual she mentioned in her post was not invited to perform at the brunch.
-After Raichik posted about the brunch, the venue's owner said that she started to receive death threats on social media.
-Local law enforcement said that they were investigating threats against the event.
+The Proud Boys have also targeted or threatened to target other events Libs of TikTok has publicized, including a Woodland, California, bar's drag happy hour (which Raichik said was hosted by a "youth group" for "all ages"), a drag brunch planned to benefit a local LGBTQ resource center in Sanford, North Carolina, and a drag-queen story hour that was planned (and then cancelled) by a K-5 school in Columbus, Ohio.

 In November, a South Dakota State University LGBTQ student group was the target of a bomb threat being investigated by the University Police Department, after Libs of TikTok posted alleged footage of that year's annual drag event, which was advertised as all-ages.
 The student group and the performer at the center of the event said Libs of TikTok's video spliced together scenes of that year's event with the previous year's event, which had been age-restricted.

-In December, a school in Clintonville, Ohio, canceled a drag queen storytime hour after a LibsofTikTok post on the upcoming event prompted the Proud Boys to prepare an armed march outside school grounds.